nasa/fprime/docs/getting-started.md

 </commands>
 ```

-**Note:** opcode_base is auto-filled by the auto-coder giving out component's opcodes a unique offset so that we need not worry about what op-codes are
-defined outside this component.
-We can just number them within the component, and expect the auto-coder to resolve collisions by prefixing the op-codes
-with a defined offset.

 Next we will create an Events.xml dictionary that setup the events our component can log.
 In this case we have two events, GPS locked and GPS lock lost.
 Here again we have and ID base allowing us to fill in the event offsets later.
 The Events.xml file should look like: